christophe-r/UTBM-Kanban/README.md

 ===========

 Kanban method factory simulation.
+1. Check that the "obj" directory exists at the project root.
+If not, create it.

-1. Compile the debug version of the project with the command: *make*
+2. Compile the debug version of the project with the command: *make*

    OR compile the release version of the project with the command: *make release*

-2. Launch it with the command: *./simulation*
+3. Launch it with the command: *./simulation*

-3. You can check the leaks with the command: *make check-leak*
+4. You can check the leaks with the command: *make check-leak*

    You need the Valgrind tool to do this.

-4. You can clean the project with the command: *make clean*
+5. You can clean the project with the command: *make clean*

    Or: *make mrproper*